-The data to date points to trends that have been consistent over many years with a strong interview base of 606.
+The data to date points to trends that have been consistent over many years with a strong interview base of 651.
 The results suggest that children who discharged from the intensive treatment program are for the most part indicating significant gains in a vast majority of the twenty-one indicators measured.
-The pattern shows children are doing better at every follow-up than at graduation.
-It also reflects that problem areas as a group are very few and this pattern of 17 positives for every negative persists for the full five years.
-Additionally children who come into the program before age 10 reflect more improvement than children coming into the program 11 and older.
-Finally data is now reflecting that shorter lengths of stay in intensive treatment are correlated to more deterioration over time on the measures collected.
+The pattern shows children are doing better at every follow-up than they were doing at graduation.
+It also reflects that problem areas as a group are very few and this pattern of 16 positives for every negative persists for the full five years.
+Additionally children who come into the program before age 11 reflect more improvement than children coming into the program 12 and older.